-- The doctor of nurse practice (dnp) degree at ohsu prepares graduates that are: ready for practice in the specialty of nurse-midwifery, have a strong foundation in clinical and improvement science, focused on the future and embrace emerging models of healthcare, and are prepared for healthcare leadership in a variety of diverse settings.
+- The Doctor of Nursing Practice (D.N.P.) degree at OHSU prepares graduates who are ready for practice in the specialty of Nurse-Midwifery, have a strong foundation in clinical and improvement science, focused on the future and embrace emerging models of healthcare, and are prepared for healthcare leadership in a variety of diverse settings.

 - Faculty serve as role models and provide a framework for learning experiences.

-- Students accept responsibility for their own learning in a process of increasing self-reliance and personal growth.
+- Students accept responsibility for their learning in a process of increasing self-reliance and personal growth.

 - Midwives are aware of the increased risks, barriers to care, and disparities in health outcomes faced by many marginalized communities due to systems of oppression and discrimination.
-Midwives work to eliminate those obstacles and therefore need a thorough understanding of fundamental concepts related to discrimination and oppression experienced by people of color, women, individuals of diverse gender identities and sexual orientation, immigrants and refugees, and people with disabilities in order to provide culturally safe care (acnm core competencies, 2020).
+Midwives work to eliminate those obstacles and therefore need a thorough understanding of fundamental concepts related to discrimination and oppression experienced by people of color, women, individuals of diverse gender identities and sexual orientation, immigrants and refugees, and people with disabilities to provide culturally safe care (American College of Nurse-Midwives core competencies, 2020).